-Short courses of steroid tablets are sometimes given for a flare of CAD and longer term immune suppressing medication with drugs such as azathioprine or ciclosporin may be needed in severe cases.
+Short courses of steroid tablets are sometimes given for a flare-up of CAD.
+In severe cases, longer term immune suppressing medication with drugs such as azathioprine, ciclosporin or mycophenolate may be needed.
 These drugs need careful monitoring and are given under the supervision of a dermatologist.